-The Sport Integrity Commission is working on a single Integrity Code for the whole sport and recreation sector.
-From 23 September to 15 November 2024 the Integrity Code was open for public consultation.
+The Sport Integrity Commission is working on a single Integrity Code for the whole sport and recreation sector, informed by the most recent public consultation process that closed in November 2024.

 The national constitution template provides an example of how a national organisation might enable the effective application of an integrity code across a sport/recreation.